juankypunk/openrarp/README.md

 ## HowTo Install

 ### Configure PHP
-Locate your apache php.ini and configure your PHP to obey short open tags like this: '<?'
+Locate your apache php.ini and configure your PHP to obey 'short open tags' style (<?)
 ```sh
 short_open_tag = On
 ```